Call of the Wild Development Trust

 - Introduce the concept of reflective learning

-Recent research carried out in schools, colleges and universities in the UK and Europe show that there is a close link between Mental Toughness and the following critical parameters:
+Recent research carried out in schools, colleges and universities in the UK and Europe shows that there is a close link between Mental Toughness and the following critical parameters:

 - The higher the resilience the more the individual displays positive “can do” behaviours

-“Self-Belief”.
-Describes to what extent you believe you have the ability to deal with challenge and the inner strength to stand your ground when needed.
-Confidence in Abilities is a measure of self- esteem, identifying the extent to which you feel worthwhile and in need of external validation.
+“Self-Belief” describes to what extent you believe you have the ability to deal with challenges and the inner strength to stand your ground when needed.
+Confidence in Abilities is a measure of self-esteem, identifying the extent to which you feel worthwhile and in need of external validation.
 Interpersonal Confidence measures the extent to which we are prepared to assert ourselves and our preparedness to deal with challenge or ridicule

 Why Resilience is Useful for Transition